Moumours/Infarctus_Detection/README.md

 # Infarctus Detection

-This project aims to develop and evaluate deep learning models for detecting myocardial infarction (heart attack) in Electrocardiograms (ECGs).
+This project aims to develop and evaluate deep learning models for detecting myocardial infarction in Electrocardiograms (ECGs).
 The models are trained and tested on the ECG200 dataset.

 ## Collaborators